Football in Saudi Arabia: League

-The Saudi Professional League is the highest level of competition in the country.
-In the 1970s, football was organized on a regional basis across Saudi Arabia.
+The Saudi Pro League is the highest level of competition in the country. until the 1970s, football was organized on a regional basis across Saudi Arabia.

 In the 1976 Saudi Professional League season, with the improvement of transportation links and local football, the league was launched on a national basis.
 Eight clubs participated in the first season of the tournament.

 In 1981, a decision was made by the Saudi Arabia Football Federation to increase the number of clubs to 18 clubs, 8 of which take part in the first league, with the other 10 competing in the second league.

 In the 1985 season, the number of clubs in the first league was increased to 12.

 In 1990, a league cup was introduced, known as The Custodian of the Two Holy Mosques League Cup.
 It was a two-stage competition, a round-robin and knockout phase.
 The top four teams (known as the Golden Square) from the round-robin moved to the knock-out phase to compete for the final championship.

 In the 2007–08 season, The Custodian of the Two Holy Mosques Champions Cup was introduced for the more elite teams to compete for.
 Eight teams participate, including the top six teams of the first league, the winner of the Crown Prince Cup, and the Prince Faisal Cup.

+Since 2023, the league started growing through the investment of the Public Investment Fund, mainly in association football.
+World famous football players like Cristiano Ronaldo and Karim Benzema joined the top-flight football league of Saudi Arabia with the help of the Public Investment Fund.
+Cristiano Ronaldo made an immediate impact on the global following of his club Al-Nassr.